mbadanoiu/Log4Jolokia/README.md

                         Path to local file to be written on the target (Use only with mode: write_file) -w [WRITE], --write [WRITE]
-                        Path of file to be written on the target (Use only with mode: write_file) --tmp_dir [TMP_DIR]   Location of a writable directory.
-(Default value is "/tmp") E.g. Unix == /tmp
+                        Path of file to be written on the target (Use only with mode: write_file) -P [PERM], --perm [PERM]
+                        Permissions of the file written on the target.
+Useful for files like "authorized_keys" that require "rw-------".
+(Default value is "rwxrwx---") (Use only with mode: write_file)
+  --tmp_dir [TMP_DIR]   Location of a writable directory.
+(Default value is "/tmp")
+                        		E.g. Unix == /tmp
                              		Windows == C:/Users/Public